KamSaf/cryptography_blockchain/README.md

 ## Description

 Blockchain cryptocurrency application created for Cryptography classes.
-This application offers both frontend and backend interfaces for interaction with the blockchain.
+This application offers both GUI and API interfaces for interaction with the blockchain.

 YoinkCoin allows users to create new transactions and mine blocks in which they are stored in a blockchain architecture.